 In certain construction and maintenance operations personal protective equipment, including but not limited to safety glasses, goggles, respirators, hardhats and other protective clothing must be worn at all times.
 The type of personal protective equipment (PPE) to be worn will be determined by the physical and chemical hazards of the contracted job.
 The contractor is responsible for the selection of PPE for their employees.
 The contractor is also responsible for their employees to have the necessary equipment to perform the job safely and correctly.
-Contractors must strictly adhere to all OSHA requirements for employee safety.
+All OSHA requirements for employee safety must be strictly adhered too.